PITMASTER | FORUM | BLOGS | ARTICLES | RECIPES | CATERERS | EVENTS | RESTAURANTS | | MY ACCOUNT | LINKS | SEARCH Log In/New Account

 Your pig is ordered and you have the cooker.
 There are several other items you will need:

-3. 2 pairs of heavy heat-resistant gloves to turn the pig over (available at hardware stores)
+3. Heat-resistant gloves (available at hardware stores)

-4. Basting Brush
+4. Optional Basting Mop/Brush

 5. Chopping block